Evin Agassi

-Evin Agassi, also written as Evin Aghassi (Syriac: ܐܝܒ̣ܢ ܐܓܣܝ, born September 1945), is an Assyrian-American singer who has released over 20 albums during his career.
-His music career spans for 50 years, but it peaked in the 1980s and 1990s.
+Evin Agassi (25 September 1945 – 17 September 2024) was an Assyrian-American singer who had a career that spanned for over 50 years.
+Agassi produced over 40 albums during his career, with a majority of them being released in the 1980s and 1990s.

+Possessing spinto-tenor vocals, his work generally consisted of sophisticated ballads, love songs, nationalistic music and folk dance, with musical inspiration from Persian pop and, more recently, Latin pop genres, where he fused his art with cultural resistance.

-One of the better-known Assyrian singers, he had since toured Australia, Europe and Asia.
-The majority of his songs were and are written by his brother, Givergiss Agassi, both in Persian and Assyrian.
-His first name is generally pronounced Evan by Iranian Assyrians and Ewan by Iraqi and Syrian Assyrians, with an emphasis on the vowels.
+One of the better-known Assyrian singers, he generally toured Australia, Europe and West Asia.
+The majority of his songs were written by his brother, Givergiss Agassi, both in Persian and Assyrian.
+His full name has also been spelled as Evan Aghassi.

-Biography
+Career

+1960s–early 1970s: Radio work and breakthrough

-Agassi was born in Kermanshah, Iran.
-He became involved in the Iranian national radio since his teen years where he recorded a number of records in Persian.
+Agassi was born in Kermanshah, Iran to an Iranian Assyrian family.
+Although he began singing in gigs in the late 1950s, he was not yet an established professional singer.
+In the 1960s, he became involved in the Iranian national radio since his teen years where he recorded a number of records in Persian.
 He worked with many Iranian poets and composers and produced several popular songs, which were broadcast on the radio and TV stations, with several reaching the top ten records at the time.
+Other than singing, he played the classical guitar and piano keyboard.

-While in radio, Evin Aghassi also sang Persian songs, which became hits at the time, one noticeable song dates back to 1974 entitled SHAHRZAAD which was loved by many Iranians and Assyrians all over the world.
-In 1976, Agassi was invited to the United States for some concerts in California and Chicago, which became a success.
+One notable Persian song from 1974 entitled Shahrzaad was loved by many Iranians and Assyrians all over the world.
+After his breakthrough from that song, Agassi was invited to the United States for some concerts in California and Chicago in 1976, which became a success.
 After returning to Iran, he produced songs based upon his pleasant experience in the United States.

+Late 1970s–1980s: Political controversies and relocation to the US

 Courageously, Agassi made a few social political songs, forgetting the strong censorship in Iran.
 These songs, which were about humanity, equality, and freedom, were ultimately collected by the Iranian government and banned.
 Due to these distressing outcomes and also because of the Islamic Revolution of Iran, Agassi relocated to the United States in the late 1970s for the social and political freedom there.
+He resided in Modesto, California.

-Meanwhile, the Iraqi government was also rather vehement towards his songs, as they emboldened the Assyrians of Iraq, who opted for peace, freedom and human rights.
-As such, a few of Agassi's songs were banned there and his name was registered on a blacklist by Saddam Hussein.
+Agassi's patriotic music inspired the Assyrians' nationalism in Iraq, where the Assyrians there established the Assyrian Democratic Movement in 1979.
+In the 1980s, the Iraqi government also became rather vehement towards his songs, as they emboldened the Assyrians of Iraq, who opted for peace, freedom and human rights.
+As such, a few of Agassi's songs were banned in the country and his name was registered on a blacklist by Saddam Hussein.
+Those caught listening to or distributing his music faced punishment.